legendscraft/peel-appeal/README.md

 Access the Project in a Browser
 ------------------------------------------------------------------------
 Open a web browser and enter "http://localhost/application-folder-name" in the address bar.
-Remeber to replace "application-folder-name" with the actual name of the folder where the application's files are.
+Remember to replace "application-folder-name" with the actual name of the folder where the application's files are.
 This will load the application's homepage or the default entry point, in this case it is the "index.html".
 In this case it should be "http://localhost/PeelAppeal"